jayleew/RPGMods/README.md

 - `小爛土#7151` - Also known as Shou (like the english word show), Darkon47 on Github.
 If you enjoy the work I have put into this mod, subscribe to my patreon at https://www.patreon.com/user/membership?u=92238426

-- `SALTYFLEA#3772` Added the class system, currently otherwise undocumented.
+- `SALTYFLEA#3772` Added the "class" system.
+It is currently a subset of the experience system because it needs it.
+Could be tied down to player choice at the start of selection of a class, and expanded to control select skills into the classes.
+It is a work in progress not finalized the direction.

 ### Original Developer
 - `Kaltharos#0001`